 1.)
 Keep a Steady Hand

 Keeping your hand steady will call for less confusion and more conversation.
 A shaky or nervous hand could have an impact on the integrity of your sign.
+Your signs are easier to read when your hand is not shaking.
+In sign language, your hand is your face talking.
 If you’re struggling to keep a steady hand, try placing your other hand under your elbow to stabilize your hand.
 Don’t get too used to having that elbow there, though!
 Should you begin learning more about ASL, many phrases will require both hands!

 When you’re beginning to learn sign language and the ASL alphabet it will be difficult to fingerspell but practice will make perfect and your hand will only become steadier as time goes on.

 Imagine you’re sitting at a table having a discussion but you’re not hearing that discussion.
 All you can focus on is the person nodding their head up and down with every syllable.
 After a while, you might start to get nauseous just from watching them!